growthbeing/solve-technical-problem/README.md

 ## Solve Technical Problem :man_technologist:

-Solving a technical problem quickly typically involves a combination of the following strategies:
+Quickly solving a technical problem often involves utilizing a combination of strategies, such as:

 - **Understand the problem**: Take the time to fully understand the problem statement, including any constraints and edge cases.
 This will help you identify the key elements of the problem and develop a plan to solve it.